tongxiny/22fall_dsci510/README.md

 ### Changes from Original Plan

 In the orginal plan, I decided to put all independent variables with p<0.05 into the linear regression model.
 But later I noticed that some indexes may be interrelated because of their calculating methods.
-For example, Government Response Index and Stringency Index overlapped a lot in sub-indicators, as both of them are aggregated figure.
+For example, Government Response Index and Stringency Index overlapped a lot in sub-indicators, as both of them are aggregated figures.
 Therefore, I reduced the number of independent variables in the model to avoid inflation in coefficient of determination.

 # Visualization